TAPS Working Group

 send and receive Message objects, objects and can receive state updates.

-Closing or aborting a connection, either locally or from the peer,
+Closing or aborting a connection, Connection, either locally or from the peer,

 4.1.1.
 Endpoint Objects